zulu-alpha/zas/README.md

 2. Go into the root directory and run `pre-commit install`.
    1. (Optional) To test that the git pre-commit hooks work and to pull the relevant images, run `pre-commit run --all-files`
    2. (Optional) It's useful to occasionally update all hooks.
 This can be done with `pre-commit autoupdate`

+### Django-extensions

+[django-extensions](https://django-extensions.readthedocs.io/en/latest/installation_instructions.html) is installed in the dev environment, and it's options can be accessed with the Makefile commands:

+- **make shell**: IPython django shell

 ## Authors